 The Estonian team consisted of Mia Marleen Rahe (Tallinn Secondary School of Science), Violeta Jürgens (Tartu Hugo Treffner Gymnasium), Karl-Erik Volberg (Pärnu Sütevaka Humanitarian Gymnasium) and Simo Linno (Nõo Science Gymnasium).

-Among the members of the international jury who prepared the Olympiad tasks for the students were also Karl Jürgenstein, a doctoral student at the Institute of Molecular and Cell Biology (IMCB) at the University of Tartu, Mari Remm, a student at the Faculty of Medicine at the University of Tartu, Ando Vaan, a resident at the Faculty of Medicine at the University of Tartu, and Sulev Kuuse, head of the vivarium at IMCB and Chairman of the Jury of the Estonian Biology Olympiad.
+Among the members of the international jury who prepared the Olympiad tasks for the students were also Karl Jürgenstein, a doctoral student at the Institute of Molecular and Cell Biology (IMCB), University of Tartu, Mari Remm, a student at the Faculty of Medicine, Ando Vaan, a resident at the Faculty of Medicine and Sulev Kuuse, head of the vivarium at IMCB and Chairman of the Jury of the Estonian Biology Olympiad.

 Violeta Jürgens and Simo Linno received bronze medals, Mia Marleen Rahe and Karl-Erik Volberg were recognized for good participation.
 The number of participants was 286 representing 81 countries.